Dr. Irene Sibbing-Plantholt

-Research Interests: Social and cultural history of ancient Mesopotamia, social time and time consciousness in the ancient world, Mesopotamian religion, social history of medicine, social and medical anthropology.
+Research Interests: Social and cultural history of ancient Mesopotamia, social time and time consciousness in the ancient world, Mesopotamian religion, social history of medicine, social and medical anthropology, Thanatology.

-Her research project at the Einstein Center Chronoi concerns the different concepts and perceptions of human life time presented in ancient Mesopotamian textual and iconographical sources.
-Her most recent work focuses on illness and death as confrontations with time and the (emotional) responses to human mortality found in daily-life sources.
+Her project in the scope of the Einstein Center Chronoi concerns the different concepts and perceptions of human lifetime presented in ancient Mesopotamian textual, archaeological, and iconographical sources.
+Her most recent work is on illness and death as confrontations with time and the (emotional) responses to human mortality found in daily-life sources.

 Please find a complete list of publications here:

 2022.
 The Image of Mesopotamian Divine Healers.
 Healing Goddesses and the Legitimization of Professional asûs in the Mesopotamian Medical Marketplace.
 Cuneiform Monographs 53.
 Leiden: Brill. https://doi.org/10.1163/9789004512412

 Forthcoming.
 “Sadness and Grief in Akkadian Texts.”
 In Routledge Handbook of Emotions in the Ancient Near East, edited by U. Steinert and K. Sonik.
 London; New York: Routledge / Taylor & Francis.

 2021.
 "Coping with time and death in the Ancient Near East."
 Religion Compass 15(11): e12420. https://doi.org/10.1111/rec3.12420